 Before we do that though, let me introduce myself.
-I’m Doug Mitarotonda, the Head of Analytics at Outlier, and I’ve been working on pricing my whole career.
+I’m Doug Mitarotonda, the VP of Analytics at Outlier, and I’ve been working on pricing my whole career.
 I started by creating an auction to sell carbon dioxide emission allowances, then designed residential electricity rates for utilities, and most recently helped sports teams and live entertainment promoters price their tickets.

 The most important thing I’ve learned through all of these experiences is that pricing should be thought of as a continuously evolving strategy.
 Because of your company’s objectives, and the competitive environment in which you operate, change over time, your pricing needs to adapt strategically as well.

 These next two weeks, we will dig deeper into pricing concepts that will help you become a more profitable business by answering the following key questions:

 - What inputs should you consider when coming up with a price?

 - How do you measure your customers’ response to price changes?

 - How do you maximize revenue for each customer segment?

 - When does it make sense to discount or promote your product?